tanberry/learnings/gitmagic.md

 When you use gh, and checkout the PR, gh sets the upstream/origin for you for that fork, so you don't *normally* need to specify the branch on the push command.

-If you need to synch with that PR (whihc is basiclaly the fork), you need to run `git pull <name of fork>` to pick up any changes made there (don;t try to synch with our `main`; that is not where the changes were made.
+If you need to synch with that PR (which is basically the fork), you need to run `git pull <name of fork>` to pick up any changes made there (don't try to synch with our `main`; that is not where the changes were made.
 To find name of the remote run `git remote list`.

 ### Non-GH method